Jump to content

 Anden swallowed and hesitated.
 It sounded too wonderful to be true.
 Moreover, the proposal would mean giving up everything he believed in.
 So he shook his head and said: "No, that would be wrong."

 Eistaf Negos sighed, a faint smile curling the corners of his mouth.
 "Oh Anden, you are so predictable.
 But listen.
 If eternal life does not tempt you, what about power and might?
 The ability to do things we have only dreamed of.
 What we have done so far has been nothing but hustle and bustle.
 A poor bargain compared to all the things we have the opportunity to peer into with this offer.
-Just think, a chance to return humanity to its glory days, to the time before Oblivion!"
+Just think, a chance to return humanity to its glory days, to the Age before Oblivion!"

 Eistaf's pale brown eyes had glistened disturbingly, and Anden had sensed a strange feverish excitement in the man.
 If only he had realised then that with Eistaf it was no longer a matter of idle dreams.
 The traitors were already preparing to carry out their plan.